 On May 20, 2020, Governor Tony Evers announced a plan to allocate $65 million to help support Wisconsin's agriculture industry during the unprecedented challenges of COVID-19.
 In addition to $50 million in direct aid payments to farmers through the Wisconsin Farm Support Program, the Governor's commitment also includes a $15 million Food Security Initiative.
 This initiative will be comprised of two grant programs:

-COVID-19 Food Security Network Support Grant: The first round of funding will total $5 million.
+COVID-19 Food Security Network Support Grant: The first round of funding will total approximately $5 million.
 These grants will go toward helping food banks adapt to the challenges they've faced as a result of COVID-19.
-Applications are being accepted for this funding now until July 22, 2020.
-The Request for Proposals (RFP), application with instructions, and Frequently Asked Questions (FAQs) are available by clicking here.
+Applications for this funding closed at 5:00 PM on July 22, 2020.

-COVID-19 Food Security and Wisconsin Products Grant: The second round of funding will total $10 million.
-These grants will help get Wisconsin food to Wisconsin consumers in need, with the goals of alleviating food insecurity and strengthening the connection between farmer and consumer.
-The RFP for this funding will be released at a later date.
+COVID-19 Food Security and Wisconsin Products Grant: The second round of funding will total approximately $10 million.
+These grants will help Wisconsin food banks and other eligible non-profit organizations purchase Wisconsin food products for distribution to people experiencing food insecurity.
+Applications for this funding closed at 5:00 PM on July 29, 2020.

 July 2, 2020: DATCP Accepting Applications for COVID-19 Food Security Network Support Grants

 June 24, 2020: DATCP Encourages Potential Applicants for Food Security Grants to Sign Up for Email Updates

 May 20, 2020: DATCP Interim Secretary Applauds Gov. Evers' Action to Fund COVID-19 Response

 May 20, 2020: Gov. Evers Goes All In for Agriculture with $50 Million in Relief for Wisconsin Farmers, $15 Million Food Security Initiative